-A non-refundable continuation fee will be due for any subsequent semester during which the student continues to work on the dissertation up until graduation or statute of limitations expiration after they have completed the 9 semester hours of the dissertation.
-A student who fails to pay his/her dissertation tuition or continuation Fee each semester while working on the dissertation may face dismissal from the doctoral program.
+A non-refundable continuation fee will be due yearly during which the student continues to work on the dissertation up until graduation or statute of limitations expiration after they have completed the 9 semester hours of the dissertation.
+A student who fails to pay his/her dissertation tuition or continuation fee yearly while working on the dissertation may face dismissal from the doctoral program.
 If a student is dismissed for failure to pay dissertation tuition or the continuation fee, a grade of "F" will be entered on the transcript for SPT 791, SPT 792, or SPT 799.